Saturday, June 18, 2016

 Storm 94

-Storm 94 is a shooter developed in STOS by Marcus Platt / Fugitive Freelancers in 1994 for the Atari STe.
-It's based on the alien theme with a style reminiscent of Alien Blast and Alien Thing and released by LAPD.
+Storm 94 is an overhead shooter by Marcus Platt/Fugitive Freelancers, released by LAPD in 1994 for the Atari STe.
+It's obviously based on the Alien Storm theme, and reminiscent of Alien Blast and Alien Thing.

-Like other similarly inspired games, we explore a spaceship whilst suffering an onslaught from the ravenous alien baddies.
-These are (of course!) relentless, so shoot first and never bother asking silly questions!
-Ammo, health and security keys are littered throughout the levels but if you find yourself needing extra, they can be purchased from the computer terminals.
-Our job is to find key cards to operate the airlock, allowing us to escape.
+Like other similarly inspired games, we explore a spaceship whilst suffering a constant onslaught by the ravenous aliens.
+They are relentless, so shoot first and never ask questions!!
+Ammo, health, and security keys are scattered throughout the levels, but if you need more, they can be purchased from the computer terminals.
+Our job is to find key cards to operate the airlock, allowing us to escape this Sci-Fi hell.

-My only quibble is the time limit which is way too short!!
-If you notice the screen turning red, you're near death!!
-This game doesn't need a timer whatsoever and ...umm... spoils itself somewhat.
-I hope somebody like PP gets a hold of this game and adapts/removes its timer.
-Then I should be able to see more of the game.
+This game is superb.
+However, my quibble is the unnecessary time limit.
+So, if you notice the screen turning red, you're near death!!
+It doesn't need a timer, so it spoils everything good about the game.
+I hope somebody gets a hold of this and adapts/removes its timer.
+Then we should be able to see more of the game.

 Sunday, June 12, 2016